watson-developer-cloud/java-sdk/README.md

 For more information see: [OkHTTPClient Proxy authentication how to?](https://stackoverflow.com/a/35567936/456564)

-## Running in Bluemix
+## Running in IBM Cloud

-When running in Bluemix, the library will automatically get the credentials from `VCAP_SERVICES`.
+When running in IBM Cloud, the library will automatically get the credentials from `VCAP_SERVICES`.
 If you have more than one plan, you can use `BluemixUtils` to get the service credentials for an specific plan.

 ```java